 VPN (Virtual Private Network) is a technology that extends private network across a public network.
 It enables private network users to send and receive data across public network as if their network devices were directly connected to the private network.

 MikroTik Router provides a lot of VPN services.
-Among them, client-server VPN with MikroTik PPTP service is the mostly used VPN service.
-With client-server VPN, a user can access server, printer, IP phone and any other network devices of any private network across public network.
-For example, if you are a system administrator or an employee of an office and you need to access your office server, printer or any network devices while you are outside of your office, a client-server VPN will be better solution for you.
+Among them, MikroTik PPTP is the mostly used VPN service.
+It is a client-server VPN.
+So, a user can access server, printer, IP phone and any other network devices of any private network across public network using MikroTik PPTP.
+For example, if you are a system administrator or an employee of an office and you need to access your office server, printer or any network devices while you are outside of your office, MikroTik PPTP will be a better solution for you.

-Complete client-server VPN configuration in MikroTik router with PPTP service can be divided into two steps:
+VPN configuration in MikroTik router with PPTP service can be divided into two steps.

 - MikroTik router basic configuration